Davoyandun/Learning-Path/Software Architecture/README.md

 4. Microservices-based architecture: This approach breaks a monolithic application into small, self-contained, independent services, each with its own database and the ability to scale independently.
 It is common in high-load applications and in continuous delivery.

 5. Event-based architecture: This approach is based on the idea that actions in the system trigger events, which in turn trigger other actions in the system.
 It is common in real-time applications and in the processing of large volumes of data.

+# Clean Architecture

+Clean Architecture is a software development concept that aims to create modular and maintainable software systems by separating concerns and dependencies in a layered architecture.
+The Clean Architecture approach emphasizes the separation of concerns between the different layers of the system, such as user interface, application logic, domain logic, and data access.

+At the core of Clean Architecture is the Dependency Inversion Principle, which states that high-level modules should not depend on low-level modules, and that both should depend on abstractions.
+This principle helps to decouple the different layers of the system, allowing for easier testing, maintenance, and evolution.

+In Clean Architecture, the system is divided into concentric circles, with the innermost circle containing the business logic, and the outermost circle containing the user interface and other external interfaces.
+Each layer is responsible for a specific set of concerns, and the dependencies between layers are carefully managed to ensure that high-level modules do not depend on low-level modules.

+Clean Architecture also emphasizes the use of interfaces to define the contracts between the different layers of the system.
+By using interfaces, each layer can define its own contract and provide a stable and well-defined API for other layers to interact with.

+Overall, Clean Architecture is a powerful approach to software development that can help to create modular, maintainable, and scalable software systems.
+By separating concerns and managing dependencies, Clean Architecture can help to reduce the complexity of software systems and make them more robust and easier to evolve over time.